Thursday 29th October 2020

 Morrisons Supermarket provide a next-day doorstep delivery for even one item as a service for elderly and vulnerable customers.
 Please ring 0345 611 6111 ext.5 where you can speak with a representative who will take your order.

-Mark’s Deli will be in Edinburgh this Thursday the 24th of September in the early afternoon.
+Mark’s Deli will be here next this Thursday the 29th of October in the early afternoon.
 Please contact them directly to place your order for groceries and ready prepared meals.

-Chaim and Sora Jacobs offer the same service of ready prepared meals from Glasgow for delivery to Edinburgh, and a full listing of their menu is to be found on their website or by calling their number.
+Chaim and Sora Jacobs offer the same service and have recently expanded their menu of ready prepared meals from Glasgow for delivery to Edinburgh.
+A full listing of their menu is to be found on their website or by calling their number.